Guides

 Here again, the characteristic of rubber enables us to keep our windshields clean.

-Despite being tough enough to remove all dirt from the windshield, rubber is also soft enough to avoid any scratches while moving along the windshield.
+Rubber is tough enough to remove dirt from the glass.
+But it’s also soft enough to avoid scratching the surface.

 The heat resistance capacity of rubber allows it to be durable even though it stays in contact with the sun rays.